Ahtesham18112011/RTL_workshop/Day_2/README.md

   - **Longer Runtime**: Flattening can significantly increase synthesis time for large designs, as the entire design is processed as a single unit.
 For example, a Reddit user noted that flattening a RISC-V core resulted in 1.6 million instances, making place-and-route difficult.[](https://www.reddit.com/r/yosys/comments/6u3q6e/hierarchical_synthesis/)
   - **Loss of Hierarchy**: The flattened netlist loses the original module structure, which can make debugging, timing analysis, and area/power reporting more challenging, as it’s harder to trace back to the RTL.[](https://www.reddit.com/r/yosys/comments/2x2vmj/preserve_names_of_hierarchical_ports_and_a_few/)
   - **Increased Complexity**: For very large designs, a flattened netlist can become unwieldy, increasing memory usage and complicating physical implementation.[](https://www.reddit.com/r/yosys/comments/6u3q6e/hierarchical_synthesis/)
-- **Use Case**:
-  - Flattened synthesis is ideal when the goal is to maximize optimization for area or performance and when modularity is less critical.
-  - Example: A Stack Overflow user reported better optimization results after flattening a design to reduce gate count in a simple circuit.[](https://stackoverflow.com/questions/67075867/yosys-

----

 ### **Key Differences**
 | Aspect                  | Hierarchical Synthesis                     | Flattened Synthesis                       |